buehler/mcs-event-driven-systems/doc/exercises/EDPO_T1_Assignment_1.md

-The contributions of the different team members can be found under`/doc/contributions_log` in the Git repository.
+The contributions of the different team members can be found under [contributions_log.md](../contributions_log.md) in the Git repository.

 Some of the exercises were also updated and can be found under `/doc/exercises`.